Capture the Moment!

 For wildlife photography, I’d recommend getting a long lens that is at least 400mm, and these three are roughly equivalent, depending on whether you have a Canon, Nikon or Sony camera body.

-Camera head-to-head: Canon v Nikon v Sony
+Camera Head-to-head: Canon v Nikon v Sony

 Canon, Nikon and Sony are the three premier brands in photography equipment.
 I opted for Nikon, and I’ve been regretting it ever since!